-On April 12, Facebook launched its third-party fact-checking program in the Philippines, partnering with VERA Files Fact Check as well as Rappler.
+(UPDATED) In 2018, Facebook launched its third-party fact-checking program in the Philippines, partnering with VERA Files and Rappler beginning that April.

 Your questions about the program, answered.

 VERA Files Fact Check, which started during the 2016 elections, produced weekly roundups from 2017 to 2018 that debunked viral disinformation, identifying their biggest social media traffic generators, and providing readers with the real deal.
 This was on top of debunking the false claims of public figures and tracking their flip-flops.

 As Facebook’s third-party fact-checker, we are doing more of the same with greater frequency.
 We rate the accuracy of website articles, status updates, photos, and videos posted on Facebook using VERA Files Fact Check’s ratings system.